Run with me here—we’re starting with an exercise. 🏋🏻♀️

 Zapier coordinates between different tools, simple as that.

-They make it easy to get started and have a boatload of combinations–more than you can imagine.
+It makes it easy to get started and has a boatload of combinations–more than you can imagine.

 You could connect your communication tool to your email, or transfer form information into your project management software (like ClickUp!).
 Anything that you want to automate, Zapier has probably figured out a way to do it.

 On the larger plans, you can implement multi-step actions to ensure your processes are done.

 - Set triggers from any app supported by Zapier

 - Log in to your web apps and automate tasks

 - Several automated workflow templates (Check out this Web Design Workflow guide)